0 out of 3 people found this article useful.

 Your New Username

 The first example of this is the filestructure where websites are located.
-On the classic servers this was in the following format “/freeola/users/last digit of sr number/second last digit of srnumber/srnumber/htdocs” so for example for the user sr9865441 the path to his webfolder on the actual server would be “/freeola/users/1/4/sr9865441/htdocs”.
-The new servers are setup in a less complex way, the path to your website on the server would simply be “/var/www/vipserver/sites/vipnumber/httpd/htdocs”. (eg "/var/www/vip5/sites/vip12345678/httpd/htdocs")
+On the legacy servers this was in the following format “/freeola/users/last digit of sr number/second last digit of srnumber/srnumber/htdocs” so, for example, for the user sr9865441 the path to his webfolder on the actual server would be “/freeola/users/1/4/sr9865441/htdocs”.
+The Freeola Web Hosting servers are setup in a less complex way, the path to your website on the server would simply be “/var/www/vipserver/sites/vipnumber/httpd/htdocs”. (eg "/var/www/vip5/sites/vip12345678/httpd/htdocs")

 In this case the path to your files '/httpd/htdocs', if you wish to access files in the same folder as your Perl files then you can use the . character to signify your current folder and again, you should not need the 'real' path on the server.
-All folders used for running Perl scripts and all Perl scripts themselves should have their permissions set to 755 (the same as on Freeola's classic servers).
+All folders used for running Perl scripts and all Perl scripts themselves should have their permissions set to 755 (the same as on Freeola's legacy servers).

 The other differences are that you will need to set higher access privileges on your folders within the htdocs folder than previously.
-On the classic servers it was recommended to set all permissions on files and folders to 755, which kept your files private on that server.
+On the legacy servers it was recommended to set all permissions on files and folders to 755, which kept your files private on that server.
 On the new servers it is best to set the permissions on any folders to 777 that need write access from PHP.
 The easiest way to change permissions on the files if required is to use the Filezilla FTP client which offers the facility to set an entire tree structure to a particular set of permissions automatically.
-Filezilla can be found here.

-If you do switch your MySQL servers to use the VIP+MySQL package, then there are a few differences.
+If you do switch your MySQL site to use the Freeola MySQL Web Hosting package, then there are a few differences.
 The first difference is that you will select the name of your database yourself via your MyFreeola account, rather than having one assigned to you automatically.
 The name you create will be prefixed with a unique code designed to prevent customers from clashing with each other over the name of their databases.
 So for example, if you want to create a database to store your WordPress database, you could name it 'A345_wordpressdb' (or any other name starting with the A345 prefix).
 Your database name and user name will be the same (as with the standalone MySQL database), and you can specify which password you require on a per database basis.